aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 The tooling ecosystem for event sourcing isn't as mature as traditional CRUD systems in some languages and frameworks:

-> "If you're going to use event sourcing, investing in a tool or technology ecosystem that's really strong, really experienced in it, and can help you shortcut a lot of the implementation, could help you."
+> "If you're going to use event sourcing, investing in a tool or technology ecosystem that's really strong, really experienced in it, and can help you shortcut a lot of the implementation, could help you." -- Ted

 **Solution**: Carefully evaluate the available libraries and tools for your specific technology stack.
 Don't reinvent the wheel if good options exist, but be prepared to invest time in understanding their limitations and best practices.